Excess Baggage (1928 film)

-Excess Baggage is a lost 1928 American silent comedy film directed by James Cruze and distributed by MGM.
+Excess Baggage is a lost 1928 American synchronized sound comedy film directed by James Cruze and distributed by MGM.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
 The film was based on the 1927 play of the same name by John McGowan.
 The film starred William Haines, Josephine Dunn and Kathleen Clifford.